YeswanthVarmaGottumukkala/Stock-Movement-Prediction/README.md

 • The model.py file builds and evaluates a machine learning model using the scraped data.

-• The analysis.ipynb notebook contains steps for data preprocessing, sentiment analysis, and model evaluation.

 ## Model Evaluation
 The model's performance is evaluated using the following metrics: